wiseman-timelord/Auto-CPP-Local/README.md

-# AutoGPT-CPPVulkan: A Fork and Remake, of AutoGPT 1.3
+# AutoCPP-Lite: A Fork and Remake, of AutoGPT 1.3
 Status: Alpha

 ### DEVELOPMENT: